-- Ask lots of questions and check for understanding. - Ask students to explain what they have learned - Check the response of all students make sure no-one is hiding by using a "no hands up" approach - Provide feedback and correction. - Use the questioning wheel to ensure that you are asking a variety of questions.
+- Ask lots of questions and check for understanding. - Ask students to explain what they have learned - Check the response of all students make sure no-one is hiding. - Provide feedback and correction. - Use the questioning wheel to ensure that you are asking a variety of questions.
 SL should have these.